hackupc/old-v2-hackupc-landing/README.md

 Some parameters (offsets, timeouts, defaults) can be changed in `config.live.js`.
 Keep in mind that some values are just constants and should not be changed.
 Style can be customized in params.scss (note that some parameters should match some variables in config.live.js).

+Here you can edit the `FAKE_DATE` parameter to test funtionalities.

 ## Tech stack

 This are the explanations of why we chose each technology, so you can decide whether keep it or change it.